Judge denies release of Jeffrey Epstein transcripts in Florida

 A Florida federal judge on Wednesday denied a request to unseal grand jury transcripts of a federal investigation into disgraced financier Jeffrey Epstein.

-U.S. District Judge Robin Rosenberg of Florida said in her ruling that Eleventh Circuit law does not permit her to grant the government's request and that her "hands are tied."
+U.S. District Judge Robin Rosenberg of Florida said in her ruling that 11th Circuit law does not permit her to grant the government's request and that her "hands are tied."

 Rosenberg also said the government's request to unseal the grand jury transcripts does not fall under the limited exceptions allowed under the law.

 Two judges in New York also are considering parallel requests from the Justice Department to unseal grand jury transcripts related to Epstein.
-They have given the department until next week to address more fully why the transcripts should be made public, and an additional week to hear from Epstein representatives and his victims.
+They have given the department until next week to address more fully why the transcripts should be made public and an additional week to hear from Epstein's representatives and his victims.

 In Florida, the department was seeking transcripts from grand jury investigations into Epstein in 2005 and 2007.